-

 Pending Legal Charges and Requests for Postponement

-Student conduct proceedings may be initiated for a student, student group, or student organization for behavior that allegedly violates criminal and/or civil law in addition to University policy.
-The University is committed to appropriate coordination with WSUPD and local law enforcement agencies and may (if requested and appropriate) share information with those agencies.
+The Student Conduct Process may be initiated for a Student, Student Group, or Student Organization for behavior that allegedly violates criminal and/or civil law in addition to University Policy.
+The University is committed to appropriate coordination with the University Police Department and local law enforcement agencies and may (if requested and appropriate) share information with those agencies.
 If law enforcement requests the University to temporarily suspend the fact-finding aspects of an investigation while the law enforcement agency gathers evidence, the University plans to comply with that request and will promptly resume its investigation upon notification from the law enforcement agency that its evidence gathering process is complete.

-The student conduct process may proceed before, simultaneously with, or following criminal or civil proceedings at the discretion of the Associate Dean.
+The Student Conduct Process may proceed before, simultaneously with, or following criminal or civil proceedings at the discretion of the Director of Student Conduct and Community Standards.

 Decisions made within a criminal or civil process do not bind the University to establish or not establish that a violation of University policy has occurred as there are different evidence rules, burdens of proof, purposes, and potential outcomes in each process.
 However, a criminal conviction based on the same facts, in local, state, or federal courts, shall establish a per se student conduct policy violation.

-In cases where one or more University community member is directly impacted by the incident, such as a Complainant, they will be allowed to object to a postponement.
-The Associate Vice President for Student Affairs and Dean of Students or designee has full authority to decide whether or not to grant the postponement.
+In cases where a University Community member is directly impacted by the incident, such as a Complainant, they will be allowed to object to a postponement.
+The Vice President for Student Affairs or designee has full authority to decide whether or not to grant the postponement.
 A Complainant may also request a 30-day postponement of the hearing if the Complainant has brought criminal or civil charges in a case arising out of the same incident.
 The Respondent may object to the postponement as described above.
 If the Complainant requests a postponement, and it is granted against the wishes of the Respondent, the Respondent will not be placed on Disciplinary Probation or given interim measures that would restrict continuing to pursue their education during the period of postponement.

 -